Curling and Warping of Concrete Slabs - 5 Facts You Should Know

 Concrete Warping (You Mean Curling, Right?)

 Which one is it: curling or warping?
 The common term used on the job site is “curling.”
-When moisture is the underlying cause, the technical term for the phenomenon is “warping.”
+When a moisture gradient (as opposed to a temperature gradient) is the underlying cause, the technical term for the phenomenon is “warping.”
 While there are some technical differences between the terms, their impacts are very similar.
-For this reason, I will use “curling” and “warping” interchangeably.
+For this reason, I will use “curling” and “warping” interchangeably, as do many others.

-Concrete warping, according to a leading expert in the industry, is:
+Concrete curling, according to a leading expert in the industry, is also termed "warping" and is:

 “…the upward deformation of the slab at cracks or joints due to the development of a temperature and/or moisture gradient through the depth of the concrete after slab placement.” - Scott Tarr, Concrete International, September 2016